 General Motors Co.
-(GM), on the verge of reporting a 12th straight quarterly profit, forecast 2013 profit rising “modestly” as it starts selling a revamped Chevrolet Silverado pickup and other new models around the world.
+(GM:US), on the verge of reporting a 12th straight quarterly profit, forecast 2013 profit rising “modestly” as it starts selling a revamped Chevrolet Silverado pickup and other new models around the world.

 GM, which hadn’t given profit forecasts since before its 2009 U.S.-financed bankruptcy, said earnings before interest and taxes should rise this year.
 GM rose 0.9 percent to $30.60 in New York yesterday before GM issued the forecast, the highest level in 18 months.

 “This is going to be a big year for us,” Chief Financial Officer Dan Ammann told analysts in a webcast briefing yesterday.

 The automaker, which will replace 70 percent of its U.S. lineup in a year and a half, faces increased costs in North America related to those vehicle introductions and squeezed margins in international operations because of increased competition in China, executives said.
 The European industry is also expected to decrease around 4 percent, GM said.